Abhay478/Compilers_Proj/overview.md

 The above script compiles the compiler, then compiles the archetype file, and also runs the executable generated.
 No further configuration is required.

+This must be run from within the `codes/` directory.

 # File Structure

 - `codes/` contains the source code for the compiler